Manage Copy Through Project Workflows

 02. Add Copy Elements

-To add elements for copy input:
+To add elements from Master Elements:

 Note: To manage Master Data elements, refer to the Copy Elements section.

-3. Select the elements you want to include in the project.
+4. Select the elements you want to include in the project.

-5. In the New Element popup, provide the following details:
+6. In the New Element popup, provide the following details:

 • Element Name: Enter the name of the copy element.
 To add the name in another language, click the globe icon and enter the translated name in the appropriate language box.